evelasko/zotero-ai-translator/prd.md

         a. **SKIP** all fetching and parsing steps.
         b.
 The `sourceText` is now the `processedText`.
 3. **AI Translation (Common Path):**
     * **Step 1: Classification.** Send the `processedText` to an LLM via **LangChain.js**.
-The prompt will ask the model to choose the single most appropriate Zotero item type from a list dynamically populated from the schemas in `@zotero-suite/schema-types`.
+The prompt will ask the model to choose the single most appropriate Zotero item type from a list dynamically populated from the schemas in `zotero-schema-types`.
     * **Step 2: Extraction.** Use the item type from the previous step to make a second LLM call.
 This call MUST use a **LangChain Structured Output Parser**.
-The schema for this parser will be generated *at runtime* from the corresponding Zod schema imported from `@zotero-suite/schema-types`.
+The schema for this parser will be generated *at runtime* from the corresponding Zod schema imported from `zotero-schema-types`.
 4. **Validation & Formatting:**
     * Take the structured JSON response from the LLM.
     * Use the corresponding Zod schema's `.safeParse()` method to validate the data.
 If validation fails, throw a `TranslationError`.